-For the above noted reasons, Alternative Alignment 3 B/C/D was selected as the Recommended Preferred Alternative (Figure 3-4 and Exhibit 3-3).
+For the above noted reasons, Alternative Alignment 3 B/C/D is selected as the Recommended Preferred Alternative in this FEIS, as shown in Figure 3-4 and Exhibit 3-3A.

-Figure 3-4: DEIS Recommended Preferred Alternative Map
+Figure 3-4: FEIS Recommended Preferred Alternative Map

 SECTION 4.
 AFFECTED ENVIRONMENT, ENVIRONMENTAL CONSEQUENCES AND MITIGATION